Leas Lift LockOut! Escape Room and Exhibition

-“I’ve written our other room “Jurassic Journey”, a must for all dinosaur fans as you attempt to find out what is going on at the museum.
-This room is based downstairs and, I’ll lay down the challenge – it’s quite hard!
+“I’ve written our second Room “Jurassic Journey”, a must for all dinosaur fans as you attempt to find out what is going on at the museum.
+This Room is based downstairs and, I’ll lay down the challenge – it’s quite hard!
 But people seem to like that and are enjoying what we’ve got here.
-I’m in the process of creating a third room which should be up and running for spring 2022.

 “I love watching the teams play, and the dynamics between age groups is really interesting.
 If you have younger people on your team they tend to look around and touch things.
 Whereas older players try to make sense of the clues.
 The ideal team is a mixture of both.”